 A strong core means good support and no energy loss as you run, jump, climb and reach for your favourite peanut butter snack on the top shelf.
 The best measure for core strength is stability over time.
 Enter the two minute plank.
 Hold a plank position for as long as you can, note the time that you start to shake and the maximum time you can hold it (up to two minutes).
 The more stable you are, the longer it will take for you to start shaking, the stronger you are, the longer you can hold it.

 When it comes to your baseline fitness these tests are a good place to start.
 There’s no point sweating away if you can’t know that it’s working or that you’re getting stronger the way you want to.
 These tests aren’t the be all and end all.
 Take 2021 head on and accomplish something big.
 And then join us on a Tough Mudder course to kick some serious ass.

 Ready to Go?

 It doesn’t matter if your baseline fitness is top notch, or leaving something to be desired there’s a virtual Tough Mudder Challenge for you.
-Start off easy but fun with the Marvel Series, step it up with a punchy Milestone or go all the way with our virtual 12 hour endurance event Equinox Ultra.
+Start off easy but fun with the Marvel Series, step it up with a punchy Milestone or go all the way with a virtual event.